Hypertext: Hypertext fiction

 Critics of hypertext claim that it inhibits the old, linear, reader experience by creating several different tracks to read on.
 This can also been seen as contributing to a postmodernist fragmentation of worlds.
 In some cases, hypertext may be detrimental to the development of appealing stories (in the case of hypertext Gamebooks), where ease of linking fragments may lead to non-cohesive or incomprehensible narratives.
 However, they do see value in its ability to present several different views on the same subject in a simple way.
 This echoes the arguments of 'medium theorists' like Marshall McLuhan who look at the social and psychological impacts of the media.
 New media can become so dominant in public culture that they effectively create a "paradigm shift" as people have shifted their perceptions, understanding of the world, and ways of interacting with the world and each other in relation to new technologies and media.
 So hypertext signifies a change from linear, structured and hierarchical forms of representing and understanding the world into fractured, decentralized and changeable media based on the technological concept of hypertext links.

 In the 1990s, women and feminist artists took advantage of hypertext and produced dozens of works.
 Linda Dement's Cyberflesh Girlmonster a hypertext CD-ROM that incorporates images of women's body parts and remixes them to create new monstrous yet beautiful shapes.
-Dr. Caitlin Fisher's award-winning online hypertext novella These Waves of Girls (2001) is set in three time periods of the protagonist exploring polymorphous perversity enacted in her queer identity through memory.
+Caitlin Fisher's award-winning online hypertext novella These Waves of Girls (2001) is set in three time periods of the protagonist exploring polymorphous perversity enacted in her queer identity through memory.
 The story is written as a reflection diary of the interconnected memories of childhood, adolescence, and adulthood.
 It consists of an associated multi-modal collection of nodes includes linked text, still and moving images, manipulable images, animations, and sound clips.
 Adrienne Eisen (pen name for Penelope Trunk) wrote hypertexts that were subversive narrative journeys into the mind of a woman whose erotic encounters were charged with a post-feminist satirical edge that cuts deep into the American psyche.

-Forms of hypertext
+Forms

-There are various forms of hypertext, each of which are structured differently.
-Below are four of the existing forms of hypertext:
+There are various forms of hypertext fiction, each of which is structured differently.
+Below are four: